zak-45/SCAnalyzer-Chataigne-Module/README.md

 It will also take care of the Spleeter module to generate mapping for only vocal part of the song.

 WLEDAudioSync replay file feature is part of the process.
-You can even use more than one module if you need to send to ESP8266 and ESP32 on same time.
+You can even use more than one WLEDAudioSync module if you need to send to ESP8266 and ESP32 on same time.

 'Create Show' command will generate all actions/triggers/mapping with few clicks.